 The Insolvency Practitioners Regulation Act 2019 (the Act) introduced a co-regulatory licensing scheme to promote quality, expertise, and integrity in the profession of insolvency practitioners.
-It is modelled on the voluntary CA ANZ / RITANZ accreditation scheme.

 The Act took effect on 1 September 2020.

 Under the Act: